nananauno/M5PEasyTag/README.md

 - **Button B**: Display `/card2.png`
 - **Button C**: Display `/card3.png`

-The selected image is rendered in high quality and the device enters deep sleep.
+The selected image is rendered and the device enters deep sleep.

 #### If a card file is not found
 An error message is shown at the bottom of the menu screen along with the missing file path.